 Pre-Order List section

-Enable Preorder For Grouped Products
+Enable Preorder For Variable Product

-Front End Workflow of WooCommmerce Pre Order
+Front-End Workflow of WooCommerce Pre Order

 After a successful configuration, the customer can pre-order a product from the store.

-After that the customer will view the product page.
+After that, the customer will view the product page.

 On the cart page:

 Once the customer has requested for pre-order, now it is important that the admin will update its quantity and change the status to In Stock from the backend.
-For this, the admin will navigate to the Products section under the admin panel.

-Further, the admin will select respective product and change the status and product quantity under the Inventory section as shown in the image below:
+Further, the admin will select a respective product and change the status and product quantity under the Inventory section as shown in the image below:

 Once the product is available in stock the customers will be notified through the mail.
 Then they can pay the rest of the amount of the product.